-Join Chateau Chantal in Traverse City for an all new three-course wine educational lunch tour.
+Join Chateau Chantal in Traverse City for a three-course wine educational lunch tour.
 Lunch begins promptly at noon with a tour of the wine cellar will starting at 1pm.
 This is a great way to enjoy some wine education while experiencing a delicious meal and winery tour.

 Marquette’s Northern Michigan University has plenty of opportunities for kids of all ages to explore and learn this summer.
 Their programs include weekly Summer College for Kids programs to Cyber Camp and Environmental Science Camp.
 There’s a camp for every kid this summer in Marquette.

 Earl Young, Ernest Hemingway, and Al Capone have all spent time in Charlevoix.
 The area has many exhibits looking back at key industries and how these businesses impacted Michigan and the United States.
 Charlevoix is also famous for their one-of-a-kind Hobbit House, which you can see on a walking tour.
 Whether you are just driving thru, staying a week, or vacationing there for the summer, there are many exciting adventures awaiting you in Charlevoix.